About the Study Abroad Program

 The Office of International Programs at SUNY Geneseo is dedicated to actively promoting global awareness and intercultural understanding, supporting the exchange of people and ideas, and developing opportunities for global study, research, and service for students, faculty, and staff.

 All students participating in SUNY-sponsored study abroad programs are required to purchase international health and repatriation/evacuation insurance.
-For SUNY-sponsored programs this insurance is provided by HTH Worldwide (health) and Frontier Medex (repatriation/evacuation).
+For SUNY-sponsored programs this insurance is provided by GeoBlue International Health Insurance.
+Students who need routine medical care for pre-existing conditions while abroad should consult with the Study Abroad Office and the insurance provider (GeoBlue) prior to their departure.

 Safety and Security